dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

              1 | 1       | users       | SQL  | V1__users.sql  |   841518221 | postgres     | 2017-03-25 19:15:59
 ```

-Then when a developer adds a second script, naming it as something like `V2__another_script.sql`, Flyway is able to query the `schema_version` table to see on what version the database is and can figure it out what scripts it needs to run, if any.
+Then when a developer adds a second script, naming it as something like `V2__another_script.sql`, Flyway is able to query the `schema_version` table to see on what version the database is and can figure it out what scripts it needs to run.

 Most of the default properties used by Flyway to control the version of the database can be changed.
-If needed, developers can change the name of the table that Flyway uses, if migrations can be run out of order or not, where these scripts are, and etc. Take a look at [Flyway's documentation for more](https://flywaydb.org/documentation/).
+If needed, developers can change the name of the table that Flyway uses, whether migrations can be run out of order or not, where these scripts are, and etc. Take a look at [Flyway's documentation for more](https://flywaydb.org/documentation/).

 ## How Can We Integrate Flyway

 Flyway easily integrates with most of the build tools available on the Java environment.
 Out of the box, Boxfuse made available plugins to [Maven](https://flywaydb.org/documentation/maven/), [Gradle](https://flywaydb.org/documentation/gradle/), [Ant](https://flywaydb.org/documentation/ant/) and [SBT](https://flywaydb.org/documentation/sbt/).
-But, even if we don't use one of—or don't want to integrate with—these build tools, we can still use Flyway through a [CLI tool](https://flywaydb.org/documentation/commandline/), or directly with its [API](https://flywaydb.org/documentation/api/).
+But, even if we don't use one of—or don't want to integrate with—these build tools, we can still use Flyway through a [CLI tool](https://flywaydb.org/documentation/commandline/), or directly through its [API](https://flywaydb.org/documentation/api/).

 Besides these options, a few plugins were crafted by the developers community.
 These plugins make smooth the usage of Flyway with some popular frameworks like [Spring Boot](https://flywaydb.org/documentation/plugins/springboot), [Grails](https://flywaydb.org/documentation/plugins/grails) and [Play](https://flywaydb.org/documentation/plugins/play).